Substra/substra/docs/debugging.md

 ## Dependencies

-The required dependencies are:

-- Docker:
+- Substra must be installed.

+- Docker is required since the training and testing tasks are run in Docker containers:
   - Mac: [Docker Desktop](https://www.docker.com/products/docker-desktop)
-  - Ubuntu/Debian: `sudo apt install docker docker-compose`
+  - Ubuntu/Debian: `sudo apt install docker`
-- Python 3 (recommended 3.6 or 3.7)
-  - It is recommended to use a virtual environment to install Substra packages (for instance [virtualenv](https://virtualenv.pypa.io/en/latest/))
-- Substra package

 If you want to debug your script using assets from the Substra platform, you also need access to the platform the assets are on.